-Naturopathy and traditional veterinary medicine are two very different approaches to pet health care.
+Naturopathy for animals and traditional veterinary medicine are two very different approaches to pet health care.
 Traditional veterinary medicine focuses on treating symptoms with drugs and surgery, while naturopathy seeks to address the underlying causes of illness and promote wellness through natural remedies and therapies.

 While traditional veterinary medicine has its place in pet health care, it often focuses on treating symptoms rather than addressing the root causes of illness.
 Naturopathy, on the other hand, seeks to support the body’s natural healing processes, which can lead to better overall health and fewer health problems in the long run.